TaSeeMba/telematics-heatmap/ReadMe.md

 # Getting Started

 To use Google Maps in the front-end web appliacation, a Google Maps Javascript API key is required.
-The instructions of obtaining the API key are documented [here] (https://developers.google.com/maps/documentation/javascript/get-api-key).
+The instructions of obtaining the API key are documented [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

 * Also, ensure that you are running in a Python 3 environment.